cypress-io/cypress-documentation/content/api/cypress-api/config.md

 suite or test where they are set.
 The values will then reset to the previous default values after the suite or test is complete.

-See the full guide on [test-time configuration](/guides/references/configuration#Test-time-overrides).
+See the full guide on [test configuration](/guides/references/configuration#Test-Configuration).

 ## `Cypress.config()` executes Synchronously